dof-dss/nidirect-drupal/README.md

 * lando drush ib - Import custom blocks
 * lando drush im - Import custom menu links

+NOTE: Custom Menu links only applies to links created from the admin/structure/menu page.
+Links created via the node edit screen etc will not be exported as a menu structure item.

 > Exporting your work

 First, ensure that your active config_split configuration is correct (see above).
 If you have recently changed it, you will need to run `drush cr` to bring Drupal's service container and caches up to date.